 Kawashima: I believe 2014 was the year the live concert market surpassed the music software market (like CDs) in sales.
 The value of the on-site experience and its uniqueness has relatively increased.
 This is a very interesting phenomenon.

-Oku: Young people are drawn to things that are "only now" or "only here."
-On the other hand, they demand "anytime" and "anywhere" from media.
-You could say user needs are quite demanding (laughs).
-At the very least, I wish they understood that information always comes with a cost somewhere.
+Oku: Young people are drawn to "only now" and "only here."
+Meanwhile, they demand "anytime" and "anywhere" from media.
+You could call user needs selfish (laughs).
+At the very least, I wish they understood that information always carries a cost somewhere.

-Kawashima: Comparing the 50 years from 1950 to 2000 with the last decade, it's said the changes in this last decade are far greater.
+Kawashima: Comparing the 50 years from 1950 to 2000 with the last decade, it's said the changes in this decade have been far greater.
 That applies to media, advertising methods, and marketing, right?

 Oku: Just looking at smartphones, they've changed dramatically in the last decade.
-Children born from now on will grow up in the world of 5G (fifth-generation mobile communication systems), so they'll experience information at a completely different speed.
+Children born from now on will grow up in a 5G world, so they'll experience information at a completely different speed.

 Kawashima: Even so, exam answers are still handwritten, so students are good at handwriting (laughs).
 It's a world of pencils and erasers, so that part is super analog.
 In classrooms, no one takes notes on a computer, but they do take pictures of the blackboard with their smartphones.
 But adults do the same thing.
 When you watch presentations, you hear "click-clack" sounds coming from all around.